miko415112/TouhouDetector/README.md

 This model was trained with about 4000 images downloaded from zerochan and annotated myself.

+While The AR feature was made with Vuforia Engine & Unity,and then exported the AAR to be used for this project.

 Support List : Flandre,Hakurei,Marisa,Sanae,Yuomu,Patchouli,Remilia,Yuyuko,Sakuya,Nitori

-## Usage
-Install the apks(one is YOLOv4 , the other is UnityAR) and then copy YOLOv4Tiny folder(which contains cfg、weights、names) to /storage/emulated/0

 ## Features